 Marco Polo opened a trade route from Europe to China.

-Countries that trade with each other affect each other.
+Countries that trade with each other effect each other.

 What happened in China affected Europe.

 What we can see above is 3 sentences, linking the key ideas together.
 To make an argument out of this it’s surprisingly simple: Just use a few linking words like “I think” and “So”!